From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) have been shown to possess a degree of self-recognition capability—the ability to identify whether a given text was generated by themselves.
-Prior work has demonstrated that this capability is reliably expressed under the Pair Presentation Paradigm (PPP), where the model is presented with two texts and asked to choose which one it authored.
-However, performance deteriorates sharply under the Individual Presentation Paradigm (IPP), where the model is given a single text to judge authorship.
+Large language models (LLMs) have been shown to possess a degree of self-recognition ability, which used to identify whether a given text was generated by themselves.
+Prior work has demonstrated that this capability is reliably expressed under the pair presentation paradigm (PPP), where the model is presented with two texts and asked to choose which one it authored.
+However, performance deteriorates sharply under the individual presentation paradigm (IPP), where the model is given a single text to judge authorship.
 Although this phenomenon has been observed, its underlying causes have not been systematically analyzed.
-In this paper, we first replicate existing findings to confirm that LLMs struggle to distinguish self- from other-generated text under IPP.
-We then investigate the reasons for this failure and attribute it to a phenomenon we term Implicit Territorial Awareness (ITA)—the model’s latent ability to distinguish self- and other-texts in representational space, which remains unexpressed in its output behavior.
-To awaken the ITA of LLMs, we propose Cognitive Surgery (CoSur), a novel framework comprising four main modules: representation extraction, territory construction, authorship discrimination and cognitive editing.
-Experimental results demonstrate that our proposed method improves the performance of three different LLMs in the IPP scenario, achieving average accuracies of 83.25\%, 66.19\%, and 88.01\%, respectively. \begin{links} \link{code}{https://github.com/CAU-ISS-Lab/Interpretability-of-LLMs/tree/main/CoSur} \end{links}
+In this paper, we first investigate the cause of this failure and attribute it to implicit self-recognition (ISR).
+ISR describes the gap between internal representations and output behavior in LLMs: under the IPP scenario, the model encodes self-recognition information in its feature space, yet its ability to recognize self-generated texts remains poor.
+To mitigate the ISR of LLMs, we propose cognitive surgery (CoSur), a novel framework comprising four main modules: representation extraction, subspace construction, authorship discrimination, and cognitive editing.
+Experimental results demonstrate that our proposed method improves the self-recognition performance of three different LLMs in the IPP scenario, achieving average accuracies of 99.00\%, 97.69\%, and 97.13\%, respectively.